Hanged Versus Hung

 Curtains are hung and people are hanged.

-Zach said he was taught that curtains are hung and people are hanged, and he is correct.
-It's not quite that cut-and-dried*—some of my reference books say hung isn't wrong, just less customary, when referring to past executions, and the Random House Unabridged Dictionary says that hung is becoming more common—but the majority of my books agree that the standard English word is hanged when you are talking about killing people by dangling them from a rope.
-Therefore, it's correct to say that Saddam Hussein was hanged in Baghdad on Saturday, December 30, 2006.
+The standard quip is that curtains are hung and people are hanged.
+It's not quite that cut-and-dried*—some of my reference books say hung isn't wrong, just less customary, when referring to past executions, and the Random House Unabridged Dictionary says that hung is becoming more common—but the majority of my books agree that the standard English past tense of hang is hanged when you are talking about dangling people from a rope, and in other cases, it’s hung.

 1. Burchfield, R. W., ed.
 The New Fowler's Modern English Usage.
 Third edition.
 New York: Oxford, 1996, p.
 349.